microchip-pic-avr-examples/avr128db48-high-freq-clk-generation-using-pll-and-oschf-mplab/README.md

 ## Description

-The scope of this example is to generate high frequency clock signal for TCD peripheral using the PLL feature with OSCHF module and TCD peripheral.
+This example shows how to generate a high-frequency clock signal for the TCD peripheral using the PLL feature with the OSCHF module and TCD peripheral.
 The TCD provides four different Waveform Generation modes.
 In this example, the TCD peripheral is configured in Two Ramp mode.
-The Compare A Set, Compare A Clear, Compare B Set and Compare B Clear compare values define when each state ends and the next begins.
+The Compare A Set, Compare A Clear, Compare B Set, and Compare B Clear define when each state ends and begins.
 In Two Ramp mode, the TCD counter counts until it reaches the CMPACLR value, then it resets and counts until it reaches the CMPBCLR value.
-Here, the Compare A Set, Compare A Clear, Compare B Set, and Compare B Clear registers are set with 10us, 30us, 50us and 80us values respectively.
+Here, the Compare A Set, Compare A Clear, Compare B Set, and Compare B Clear registers are set with 0 μs, 30 μs, 50 μs, and 80 μs values respectively.
 The multiplication factor is set to 2x to scale up the input clock frequency.
 The PWM signals generated are routed to output on WOA and WOB.
 The signals generated on the WOA and WOB pins will have duty cycle of 10% and 20% respectively.

 <p align="center">
   <img width=600 height=auto src="images/blk_diag.png">